 Another option for no-down-payment land purchases is the VA loan, which is a private loan guaranteed by the U.S. Department of Veterans Affairs.
 This loan is only available to qualified veterans and eligible surviving spouses, as well as active-duty servicepersons.

 The VA loan offers veterans additional advantages of no mortgage insurance premiums, the ability to prepay without penalty and VA assistance in the event of default.
-However, where land purchases are concerned, only land that is linked to a construction commitment can be covered by this loan.
+However, this will only work when you're looking for buying land and building a house financing, as only land that is linked to a construction commitment can be covered by this loan.
 The VA requires the borrower to apply for the construction loan and land purchase loan simultaneously.